Sunday, March 19th, 2017

 If the identification and dating is confirmed, the colossus will be far and away the best surviving example of an Old Kingdom throwback from Psamtek’s reign.
 More than that, it will be the largest statue from the Late Period (664-332 B.C.) ever found.

 The most urgent issue is the stabilization of the statue fragments.
-The sudden change in environment from the muddy, wet and below the water table to the desert heat of the surface can damage the quartzite stone.
+The sudden change in environment from the mud and wet below the water table to the desert heat of the surface can damage the quartzite stone.
 Cairo Museum conservators will spend at least three months helping the statue adjust to its new circumstances.